-Lovely Rita's song, sung now by a finer voice, became a clear river of glass, borderless, bankless, luminous, flowing gently, sweetly, as she continued to sing, only occasionally and in passing looking at me.
+Lovely Rita's song, sung now by a finer voice, became a clear river of glass, borderless, bankless, luminous, flowing gently, sweetly, and as she continued to sing, she occasionally looked at me in passing.

-My fellow grad students cut short their dreary mini-lectures on the features of the ideal thesis and spun their squeaky office chairs in my singing student's direction and listened.
+My fellow grad students cut short their dreary mini-lectures on the features of the ideal thesis and aimed their squeaky office chairs toward my singing student and listened.